 To test the idea among children at high-risk of allergy, the researchers recruited 640 infants who already suffered from severe eczema, egg allergy, or both.
-After giving the children a skin-prick test for peanut allergy, the team excluded 76 infants, just over 9 percent, from the study because they developed wheals greater than 4 mm.
-But that still left children who had wheals considered a “positive” test result.
+After giving the children a skin-prick test for peanut allergy, the team excluded 76 infants, just over 9 percent, from the study because they developed wheals (raised bumps) greater than 4 mm.
+But that still left some children who had wheals considered a “positive” test result in the study.
 Next, the team divided the children into two groups: one that ate peanuts and one that didn’t.

 When the children were 5, the team tested them again.
 Among the children who tested negative for peanut allergy as infants, 13.7 percent of those told not to eat peanuts now tested positive.
 Among those who had been eating peanuts, only 1.9 percent had developed a peanut allergy.

 Surprisingly, the same pattern showed up even in kids who tested positive as babies.
-More than 35 percent of the kids in this group ended up with a peanut allergy at age 5 if they avoided peanuts, compared to 10.6 percent among kids who gobbled the peanut butter.
+More than 35 percent of the kids in this group ended up with a peanut allergy at age 5 if they avoided peanuts, compared to 10.6 percent among kids who ate peanut butter.

 This doesn’t mean that every kid can safely eat a PB&J sandwich.
 Remember that kids with big wheals on the skin prick test were excluded.
-Also, in the group randomly assigned to eat peanuts, a handful stopped because of symptoms (common sense alert!).
-Peanut-allergy symptoms typically come immediately, and can include hives around the mouth, nose, and eyes, which may spread across the body; a swollen face; a runny or blocked nose, sneezing, and watery eyes; an itchy mouth and irritated throat.
+Also, in the group randomly assigned to eat peanuts, a handful stopped because of symptoms.
+Peanut-allergy symptoms typically come immediately, and can include:

 Janet O’Dell, RN